 Over the longer term this well-being objective is essential for the sustainability of council services and for the local economy.
-The Welsh Government has set an ambitious target for public sector organisations to be net carbon zero by 2030, in 4 particular areas.
-These include energy use, transport, buildings and open space.
-Our ambitions, baselining, and road map to delivering this, will form part of a "Bridgend 2030" decarbonisation strategy, the draft of which will be consulted on in the summer of 2021.
-The transition to decarbonisation is one of the largest economic development opportunities that Bridgend County Borough will have in the next 30 years.
+The transition to decarbonisation outlined in the Local Area Energy

+Strategy (up to 2025) is one of the largest economic development opportunities Bridgend County Borough will have in the next 30 years.
 Working with others we also need to better manage our natural resources, seek to maintain and enhance biodiversity as well as continuing to consider how best to dispose of waste, with an emphasis on reducing, reusing and recycling.